 Don’t bog your site down with too much text; you’re promoting a restaurant, not an encyclopedia.
 Your navigation bar should be simple and to the point.
 Sapsuckers, a slightly upscale gastropub, does a fine job of giving visitors a clear idea of where to click depending on what they want to see:

 Those seeking pictures of the food, drinks, or the restaurant itself can click on the gallery.
 Anyone interested in the menu can hover over the dropdown “Menu” button for a clear list of distinct food, beverage, and happy hour menus.
-People who want to learn a bit more about the restaurant can click “Press” or “About Us” and, as with Champs, all of their contact info is displayed above the fold on the homepage.
+People who want to learn a bit more about the restaurant can click “Press” or “About Us” and, as with Champs, all of their contact info is displayed above the fold

 Your site should employ visually consistent web design.
 This makes it more optically appealing to viewers, and in an industry where you’re trying to entice customers with appetizing images the appearance of your website can be as important as the appearance of your food.